In this article we will look at:

 What is ureteroscopy?

 A minimally invasive method of treating kidney stones, ureteroscopy is an endoscopic procedure, which helps the urologist to view the inside of your ureter.
 An instrument called ureteroscope is used for this purpose.

 Much like a cystoscope, though longer and thinner, the ureteroscope and can be used to see beyond the bladder into the ureter.
 The ureter is the duct through which the urine passes into the bladder from the kidney.
 Using the ureteroscope, the urologist can locate stones lodged in the ureter.
 He can remove the stones with the help of a small basket attached to the end of a wire inserted through an extra channel in the ureteroscope.

 Ureteroscopy is often considered to be a good option to remove small stones lodged in the ureter or kidney.
 The success rate of ureteroscopy in clearing small stones, up to the size of 15 mm (0.6 inches), is generally 50%-80% higher than that of lithotripsy.
 This procedure, however, does not work well with large stones.

 Ureteroscopy can be performed in 1 hour and usually costs between Rs.
 70,000 to Rs.1,00,000 depending on the size of the stones.

 Usually, general anaesthesia (under which the patient remains asleep) or spinal anaesthesia (under which the patient is numb from the chest down) is administered for this procedure.

 The ureteroscopy procedure involves the following steps:

-- Depending on your condition, the anesthetist administers you with the required dosage of general, regional, or local anesthesia.
+- Depending on your condition, the anaesthetist administers you with the required dosage of general, regional, or local anaesthesia.

 - You are made to lie on your back with your knees raised and apart.